WhatsApp

 In recent years, glue-based varicose vein treatment, also called cyanoacrylate closure, has emerged as a modern, minimally invasive option.
 But is it safe?
 Let’s explore what it is, how it works, and what patients need to know.

-How Glue-Based Treatment Works
+How Glue-Based Treatment Works?

 The procedure uses a specially formulated medical adhesive delivered into the diseased vein via a thin catheter, guided by ultrasound.
 Once inside, the glue seals the vein walls together.
 Blood flow is instantly rerouted to healthy veins, and over time, the closed vein is absorbed naturally by the body.